rhyolight/sprinter-dash/README.md

 - `/<url-prefix>/_staleIssues`: returns all issues updated over 2 months ago

 The `<url-prefix>` defaults to `dash`, but can be specified by passing a the `urlPrefix` parameter to `attach()` as shown in the example above.

+## Show Travis-CI build status

+If you pass a `travisOrg` into SprinterDash, Travis-CI builds will be shown when running in the issue table.

+    var dash = new SprinterDash({
+        repos: ['org1/repo1', 'org1/repo2']
+      , travisOrg: 'rhyolight' // GitHub org or username , ghUsername: <GITHUB USERNAME>
+      , ghPassword: <GITHUB PASSWORD OR AUTH TOKEN>
+    });